La Ciutadella Ibèrica Reopens to the Public in February 2026 after Storm La Dana Damages

 La Ciutadella Ibèrica, the renowned Iron Age archaeological open-air museum in Calafell (Catalonia, Spain), has reopened to the public after a year of closure for maintenance and reconstruction.
-The restoration focused on the houses’ roofs, damaged by the heavy rains of October 2024, caused by the storm La Dana.
+The restoration focused on the houses’ roofs, damaged by the heavy rains of October 2024, caused by the storm La Dana (high-altitude isolated depression).
 The work was carried out by experts in experimental archaeology alongside the museum staff, ensuring the historical accuracy of the reconstruction.

 Located 60 kilometres south of Barcelona, La Ciutadella Ibèrica was excavated in the early 1980s, revealing a fortified coastal village built by the Iberian Cessetani people who inhabited the Camp de Tarragona and Penedès regions.
 Since 1992, the site has been a pioneering project in experimental archaeology, reconstructing Iron Age houses “in situ” based on archaeological records.
 The museum opened to the public in 1995 and became an early member of the Iberian Route (“La Ruta dels Ibers”), coordinated by the Museum of Archaeology of Catalonia.
 In 2007, La Ciutadella joined EXARC, the international network of archaeological open-air museums, and has participated in EU projects like liveARCH and OpenArch.